Credit: @bethelwoodscenter on Instagram

 Summer rentals and resorts fill up fast here, so now’s the time to make sure you have your Hamptons place in the sun.
 You’ll find popular hotels on and close to the beachside, including the Southampton Inn, The Topping Rose House, Barons Cove, The American Hotel, The Quogue Club at Hallock House, and Gurney’s Montauk Resort & Seawater Spa.

 With your reservation set, you can start planning your vacay.
-Pristine sandy beaches may be all the doctor ordered for your ultimate Hamptons getaway, but this ritzy enclave has plenty more to explore, with outdoor activities such as surfing, horseback riding, and fishing for outdoor enthusiasts; as well as cultural institutions, like the Parrish Art Museum, and the Pollock Krasner House & Study Center, and wineries like Wolffer Estate and Duck Walk Vineyards.
+Pristine sandy beaches may be all the doctor ordered for your ultimate Hamptons getaway, but this ritzy enclave has plenty more to explore, with outdoor activities such as surfing, horseback riding, and fishing for outdoor enthusiasts; as well as cultural institutions, like the Parrish Art Museum, and the Pollock Krasner House & Study Center (opens May 2, 2024), and wineries like Wolffer Estate and Duck Walk Vineyards.
 Discover even more great things to do in the Hamptons here.

 2. Reserve Your Saratoga Race Season Tickets (Capital-Saratoga)

 A great New York State tradition gets underway in July in Saratoga Springs with the historic Saratoga Race Course hosting its annual summer meet.
-Special events this meet include the $1 million Whitney Stakes and the 153rd running of the $1.25 million Travers States.
-Don’t miss out on the action - book your stay in Saratoga Springs now at top-rated lodgings like The Gideon Putnam, which presents classic hospitality surrounded by the serenity of Saratoga Spa State Park; or the downtown Adelphi Hotel, which focuses on luxury and modern design while carrying on the spirit of a historic and charming retreat.
+Special events this meet include the Belmont Stakes (for the first time in Saratoga history) and the 155 running of the $1.25 million Travers Stakes.
+Don’t miss out on the action - book your stay in Saratoga Springs now at top-rated lodgings like The Gideon Putnam, reopening May 2024, which presents classic hospitality surrounded by the serenity of Saratoga Spa State Park; or the downtown Adelphi Hotel, which focuses on luxury and modern design while carrying on the spirit of a historic and charming retreat.

 3. Book Your Glimmerglass Festival Tickets (Central New York)

-Start planning now for this summer’s 2022 Glimmerglass Festival and a riveting visit to Cooperstown!
+Start planning now for this summer’s 2024 Glimmerglass Festival and a riveting visit to Cooperstown!
 This internationally-acclaimed festival has always been a home for new and exciting productions of opera and musical theater, presenting both familiar and rarely performed operas in a magnificent setting overlooking Otsego Lake.
 Book a “Night at the Opera” experience for previews, tours, a chance to meet the performers, and picnic meals on spacious lawns.
-You can choose from 40 performances taking place in July and August, including The Sound of Music and Carmen, and a Youth Opera performance of The Jungle Book.
+You can choose from 40 performances taking place in July and August, including The Pirates of Penzance, La Calisto, Pagliacci, and Elizabeth Cree.
+The 2024 Festival will also feature the world premiere of the youth opera Rumpelstiltskin and the Unlovable Children.
 Tickets recently went on sale and are selling quickly, so purchase yours now!
 Hot tip: purchase tickets to multiple shows for the best discounts.

 4. Stake Your 4th of July Fireworks Viewing Spot (New York City)